Use the $wp_filter global to inspect WordPress hooks, priorities, and callback sources when debugging actions and filters.

 5.00 /5 - (30 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 WordPress runs on Hooks (Actions and Filters).
-Sometimes, unexpected things happen – content disappears, titles change, styles break.
+Sometimes, unexpected things happen, content disappears, titles change, styles break.
 You suspect a plugin is interfering, but which one?

+Learn more about professional WordPress development at WPPoland.
 You need to know exactly what functions are attached to a specific hook (e.g., the_content or wp_head).

-The WordPress hook system: Understanding the foundation
+#The WordPress hook system: Understanding the foundation

 WordPress’s hook system is what makes it extensible.
 Every major function in WordPress fires hooks, allowing plugins and themes to modify behavior without editing core files.